IuliiaZaitova/basic-tools-nlp-2023/bash_tools.md

 [class_3](https://github.com/pyRis/basic-tools-for-NLP/blob/main/bash-tools/class_3.zip)

-have a look [here](https://github.com/awesome-lists/awesome-bash) if you want to get some more resources
+Have a look [here](https://github.com/awesome-lists/awesome-bash) and [here](https://github.com/alebcay/awesome-shell) if you want to get some more resources